nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 3a2.
 StoreMando prompt the user for a correct input.

       Use case resumes at step 3.

+**Use case: UC6 - List all items**

+**MSS**

+1. User requests to display all items.
+2. StoreMando displays all items, can be 0 item.

+   Use case ends.

+**Use case: UC7 - List all items with a specific tag**

+**MSS**

+1. User requests to display all items with that specific tag.
+2. StoreMando displays all items with that specific tag, can be 0 item.

+   Use case ends.

 *{More to be added}*